 The course provides the basic principles of the American economic system and will acquaint the student with investing and saving.
 This includes an extensive look at the Stock Market, which includes participation in the Stock Market Simulation, giving students real-life experiences of trading stocks on the American Stock Exchanges.
-Students will study consumer credit including how credit cards work and the impact of credit scores.
+Students will study Consumer Credit, including how credit cards work and the impact of credit scores.
+The goal of this course is for students to become financially literate throughout their lives.

-Course Government (includes Civics Exam) Grade(s) 10 Length Semester Prereq(s) World History Fee(s) N/A Credit 0.5
+Course Government (includes Civics Exam) Grade(s) 10 Length Semester Prerea(s) World History Fee(s) N/A Credit 0.5 electoral process.
+Besides the Federal Government, State and Local Government is also studied.
+An ongoing part of the class is to discuss current events in regards to their relevance to the course.

 The student will learn about the Legislative, Executive, and Judicial Branches of the American Government.
 This includes the functions of Congress and its ability to pass laws, the role of the Presidency, and the power of the Supreme Court to protect the Constitution.
-Students will study the importance of political parties in shaping the Government and understand their voting rights in the electoral process.
-Besides the Federal Government, State and Local Government is also studied.
-An ongoing part of the class is to discuss current events in regards to their relevance to the course.
+Students will study the importance of political parties in shaping the Government and understand their voting rights in the